A semi-supervised framework for diverse multiple hypothesis testing scenarios: Experiments: p-value setting

 \subsection{Real data experiments with p-values}

-We next evaluate RESET and related methods on a collection of publically available datasets with p-values that were investigated by Zhang et al.~\cite{zhang2019fast} when introducing AdaFDR and by Lei and Fithian~\cite{lei:adapt} when introducing AdaPT.
-Since AdaFDR and AdaPT operate under essentially the same assumptions as RESET's, we expect these datasets to therefore satisfy Assumption~\ref{assumption:tdc_aug_general} with the exception of two datasets, which we discuss at the end of this section.
-We provide a brief summary of each dataset below:
+We next evaluate RESET and related methods on a collection of publicly available datasets with p-values.
+These were investigated by \cite{zhang2019fast}, when introducing AdaFDR, and by \cite{lei:adapt} when introducing AdaPT.
+A description of each dataset can be found in Section~\ref{sec:description}.

-\begin{itemize} \item Three RNA-seq datasets (Airway~\cite{himes2014rna}, Bottomly~\cite{bottomly2011evaluating}, Pasilla~\cite{brooks2011conservation}): the goal is to identify genes that are associated with varying gene expression levels in response to a change of conditions.
-In the Airway data, the differential expression analysis is conducted in response to a drug, dexamethasone; in the bottomly data, the analysis is conducted between two mouse strains; and in the Pasilla data, the analysis is conducted between normal and so-called `Pasilla knockdown' conditions~\cite{huber2016pasilla}.
-In all cases the side information consists of the log-normalized gene counts.